hubmapconsortium/ingest-validation-tools/docs/codex/README.md

 | format | `email` |

 ### `assay_category`
 Each assay is placed into one of the following 3 general categories: generation of images of microscopic entities, identification & quantitation of molecules by mass spectrometry, and determination of nucleotide sequence.
+TODO: What are the exact strings to expect?

 ### `assay_type`
 The specific type of assay being executed.
+TODO: What are the exact strings to expect?

 ### `analyte_class`
 Analytes are the target molecules being measured with the assay.
+TODO - What are the exact strings to expect?